Chevy Trax years to avoid — most common problems

 The 2016 model did not inherit the body roll problem of the 2015 model, but its issues make it the worst Chevy Trax you could have.
 It had many mechanical, electrical, and engine problems, which can become a safety threat if allowed to linger for a long.

 2017 Trax is better than the other two and has fewer complaints.
 However, its engine is underpowered, and the cabin materials are low quality.
-Drivers were not pleased with the seeming overall low quality of the car so much that they avoid it.
+Drivers were not pleased with the seeming overall low quality of the car so much that they avoided it.

 Chevy showed a lot of improvement with the 2018 model.
 The critical pressing matters that reduced Trax’s reliability were addressed.
 However, the model had suspension and electrical problems, which placed the vehicle at risk of crashing often.